 Cycle Count Prep Checklist

-Perform the following tasks before a category's cycle count is scheduled.
+Perform the following tasks before a category's cycle count is scheduled:

-Verify your scanner was charging in the cradle overnight.
+Verify your scanner was charging overnight.

-Verify your scanner is configured with Ascend's recommended settings.
+If you are using an MC2180 inventory scanner, make sure your scanner is configured with Ascend's recommended settings.

 Verify your Ascend system was backed up the previous day.
 If not, run a backup.